 Already a qualifying Patreon member?
 Refresh to access this content.

-17 Thoughts to “Snow Hits Parts Of South Africa For First Time In 40 Years; Scotland Sees Snow; Evidence For Solar-Driven Weakening Of The Jet Stream; + Global Temperature Drop”
+17 thoughts on “Snow Hits Parts Of South Africa For First Time In 40 Years; Scotland Sees Snow; Evidence For Solar-Driven Weakening Of The Jet Stream; + Global Temperature Drop

 If cold lobes of air push further into the south and warmer air mass moves unexpectedly higher into northern latitudes.
 If it is winter won’t that warm air mass be exposed to shorted days much shorter in some cases?
 That is allowing overnight radiation for far more nighttime hours.
 Aver-all you could make a case for contributing to global cooling.
 A pump bringing warm air north into a wider radiation window.